kayween/kayween.github.io/_blogs/matrix-square-roots.md

 1. $$
 \left(
 \begin{matrix}
-1 & 0 \\
+0 & 0 \\
-0 & 1
+0 & 0
 \end{matrix}
 \right)
 $$
-has infinitely many square roots (not surprising), some of which cannot even be found by the spectral decomposition (surprise?).
+has infinitely many square roots, some of which cannot even be found by the spectral decomposition (surprise?).

 Our goal is to give a complete characterization of the number of square roots, and give a general formula.